THIS DATE IN HISTORY: May 29

 Video: Patrick Roy won Stanley Cup four times, three Vezinas

 2013: Defenseman Brent Seabrook scores 3:35 into overtime to give the Chicago Blackhawks a 2-1 victory against Detroit in Game 7 of the Western Conference Semifinals at United Center.
 It's the fourth time in NHL history that a defenseman scores an overtime goal in a Game 7.
-The Blackhawks rally from down 3-1 in the best-of-7 series to win for the first time in franchise history; they are the 25th team in NHL history to do so.
+The Blackhawks rally from down 3-1 in the best-of-7 series to win for the first time in their history; they are the 25th team in NHL history to do so.

 2014: The New York Rangers advance to the Cup Final for the first time since 1994 by defeating the Montreal Canadiens 1-0 at Madison Square Garden to win the Eastern Conference Final in six games.
 Dominic Moore scores late in the second period and Henrik Lundqvist makes 18 saves for the shutout.
 It's Lundqvist's 42nd win in the Stanley Cup Playoffs, moving him past Mike Richter for the most in Rangers history.

 2015: The Tampa Bay Lightning return to the Cup Final for the first time since 2004 when they defeat the Rangers 2-0 in Game 7 of the Eastern Conference Final at Madison Square Garden.
-Ben Bishop makes 22 saves for Tampa Bay, and Alex Killorn breaks a scoreless tie when he beats Henrik Lundqvist 1:54 into the third period.
+Ben Bishop makes 22 saves for Tampa Bay, and Alex Killorn breaks a scoreless tie when he beats Lundqvist 1:54 into the third period.

 2017: Jake Guentzel's goal with 3:17 remaining in the third period breaks a tie and the Pittsburgh Penguins defeat the Nashville Predators 5-3 at PPG Paints Arena in Game 1 of the Cup Final.
 The defending champion Penguins score three goals late in the first period to take a 3-0 lead.
 But the Predators, in their first trip to the Final since entering the NHL in 1998, score three straight goals and tie the game when Frederick Gaudreau beats Matt Murray at 13:29 of the third period.
 Nick Bonino's empty-net goal seals the win.
 Pittsburgh scores five times on 12 shots on goal and goes without a shot in the second period.